-Effective Da te JUNE 5, 2023
+Effective Da te: June 5,2023

-Revised Dat e
+Revised Dat e: July 17, 2025

-Approved b y:
+y: Steve Wagner

-Signature Etwellon
+Signature: Stive hagen

-Date 5-17-23
+Date: 7

-Prepared by David Patzer
+•

-DKF Solutions Group LLC
+Prepared by: David Patzer

-d_atzer@dkfsolutions.com
+DKF Solutions Group, LLC dpatzer@dkfsolutions.com

 © 2004-2023 DKF Solutions Group, LLC.
-All rights reserved.
+All rights reserved

 This Spill Emergency Response Plan (SERP) is licensed to the Goleta Sanitary District for internal use only beginning on the effective date listed above.
-All right, title and interest in the SERP, including without limitation, any copyright, shall remain with DKF Solutions Group, ELC.
+All right, title and interest in the SERP, including without limitation, any copyright, shall remain with DKF Solutions Group, LLC.
 The Goleta Sanitary District is granted a non-exclusive right to copy the SERP for use by Goleta Sanitary District personnel only.
-The SERP, in whole or in part, cannot be shared with, or loaned to, another entity other than the Goleta Sanitary District including, but not limited to, contractors, vendors, private companies, or other public agencies.
+The SERP as customized for the Goleta Sanitary District is a public document and may be posted on the District's website or otherwise presented in a non-editable format for public view.
+The SERP may not, in whole or in part, be shared in an editable format with another entity other than the Goleta Sanitary District including, but not limited to, contractors, vendors, private companies, or other public agencies.
 In no case can the SERP be shared or posted online in an editable format.
 This document should not be construed as legal advice to any individual or agency that may use it.